 - Organizations are global for the entire instance.
 It is not possible to segment organizations or organization viewing permissions by agent groups.

 - For the organization ticket sharing feature, the access permissions are global to all tickets in an organization.
 If this option is enabled, it impacts all teams’ tickets using Support and Guide.

 - Organization names must be unique.
 While it is possible for users to belong to multiple organizations, it is not possible to have two organizations with the same name to accommodate multiple teams.

 - All end users are global to the entire instance.
 It is not possible to allow one end user to submit requests to one team in an instance, but not allow requests to another.

 - Only one primary method of end user authentication is supported natively.
 End users are able to login to all help center instances.
 There are workflows that bypass this behavior, but they are highly customized and require some development on the customer side.

 There are several considerations depending on plan type:

-- Custom roles with Enterprise: Custom roles are required to allow one group of agents to edit end-user profiles but not another.
-Agents are able to view the user profile of all end-users.
-There are edge-case configurations where an agent does not have access to a ticket in another group, but does have access to edit end-users.
-This includes end-user assumption where the agent could see ALL tickets the end-user requested.
+- Custom agent roles: If you plan type includes custom roles, you can allow one group of agents to edit end user profiles but not another.
+Agents are able to view the user profile of all end users.
+There are edge-case configurations where an agent does not have access to a ticket in another group, but does have access to edit end users.
+This includes end user assumption where the agent could see ALL tickets the end user requested.

-- All other plan types: Only agents with access to all tickets will be able to add, edit, or assume end-users.
+- Agent role: On plan types without custom agent roles, only agents with access to all tickets will be able to add, edit, or assume end users.

 This section describes considerations for reporting.